mehmet-kurt/python-problem-solutions/README.md

+## Python Sample Applications

-## These files are representing solutions for Leetcode problems that I try to solve.
+These files are representing solutions for Leetcode problems that I try to solve.